Norms of idempotent Schur multipliers: A characterisation of the Schur idempotents with small norm

 If~$k\in \{4,5,6\}$ but $E_6\ne G\ne F_6$, then $\deg(G)\ne2$ by Lemma~\ref{lem:deg2} and $\deg(G)\leq 3$ by Lemma~\ref{lem:deg3}, so $\deg(G)=3$.
 Since $\|G\|<\|\trie\|<\|\geer\|$, we have $E_4=\geew\leq G$ by Lemma~\ref{lem:deg3b}.

 If~$G$ has the same row vertices as~$E_4$, then any column vertex~$c$ in~$G$ which is not in~$E_4$ must be joined to~$E_4$ so as to avoid the induced subgraph~$\loopee$, and $c$ cannot be joined to the degree~$3$ vertex of~$E_4$ since~$\deg(G)=3$.
-Hence~$c$ must be joined to precisely one of the degree one row~vertices of~$E_4$.
+Hence~$c$ must be joined to precisely one of the row~vertices of~$E_4$ with degree one.
 Since~$G$ is twin-free, this gives~$G\leq \getq=F_4$, so $E_4\leq G\leq F_4$.

 If on the other hand~$G$ has at least four row vertices, choose a row vertex of~$G$ of smallest possible distance~$\delta\in \{1,2\}$ to the induced subgraph $E_4\leq G$.
 If $\delta=2$, then $\grrx\subseteq G$, and the rightmost row vertex $r_4$ of~$\grrx$ is not connected to any of $c_1,c_2,c_3$ in~$G$.
 Since $\grrx$ is not an induced subgraph of~$G$ by Proposition~\ref{prop:grrx} and $\deg(G)=3$, we have $G\geq \grr{\vrrx\nn14}$; but removing the two degree~$1$ vertices then shows that~$G$ contains the forbidden induced subgraph~$\loopee$, a contradiction.